 Grief is a natural emotion, a universal experience that makes us human.
 Because it is intense and uncomfortable to feel, we often try to find ways to avoid experiencing the immensity of the emotion—through distraction and busyness.
 We grieve because we are deprived of a loved one; the sense of loss is profound, the change in roles is confounding, and we may become uncertain of our identity.
 Often caregivers are in the situation of having to make changes in their circumstances—where to live, financial concerns, relationships—along with fear of not knowing what lies ahead.

 Grief lasts a long time.
 Recent research has shown that intense grieving lasts from three months to a year and many people continue experiencing profound grief for two years or more.
 Our society expects us to be “doing fine” in about two weeks.
 It is common to think there is something wrong with us if our grief “lasts too long.”
-The grieving process depends on our belief system, religion, life experiences and the type of loss suffered.
-Many faiths have rituals for recognizing grief and loss during at least the first year after a death.
+The grieving process depends on our belief system, religion, life experiences, and the type of loss suffered.
+Many faiths and cultures have rituals for recognizing grief and loss during at least the first year after a death.
 We also expect other family members to show their grief in the same way we do, even when we can say that everyone grieves differently.
 There is no right or wrong way to grieve; grief is an individual process.
 Many people find solace in sharing their grief with family and friends; others find solace by attending grief support groups offered in every community through their local hospice (even if you did not have hospice services).
 If you are feeling overwhelmed and concerned about your own grief process over time, seek professional help.

 Symptoms of Grief

-Grief affects our whole being—physically, socially, emotionally and spiritually.
+Grief affects our whole being—physically, socially, emotionally, and spiritually.
 Each of us will have different symptoms.
 If you have had a previous loss, you may experience grief this time in a similar or different way, depending on the situation, your relationship with the deceased, and other significant emotional factors in your life at the time.
-Culture, religion and social norms influence what we are comfortable showing to others and even what we are comfortable admitting to ourselves.
+Culture, religion, and social norms influence what we are comfortable showing to others and even what we are comfortable admitting to ourselves.